moerphous/moerphous-server/README.md

 As you can notice, the default openapi authorization form has been customized to authenticate wallets using only an access token.

-- Now you can interact with any endpoints that requires authorization.
+- Now you can interact with any endpoints that require authorization.

 ![wallet info](./static/wallet-info.png)